netzkolchose/django-computedfields/docs/optimization.rst

         fk = models.ForeignKey(MyModel, related_name='others', ...)

-In denormalization terms this is often an **AGGREGATE**, as multiple values returned from the relation are used to do some kind of aggregation on it (e.g. SUM, AVG, MAX).
+In denormalization terms this is often an **AGGREGATE**, as multiple values returned from the relation are used to do some kind of aggregation (e.g. SUM, AVG, MAX).

 A change to a single instance of ``OtherModel`` would result in the update logic to touch one entry in `MyModel`, as the select query to get all entries with dependent computed fields is again the reverse of the